-Sharing Reports and Projects
+Sharing Omniscope Reports and Projects; Authentication, Permissions

 Project links

-A link to the .iox file takes another user to your project, giving them access to both the data workflow and reports created inside (see the blue blocks).
-You can generate this link by copy/pasting the url from the browser address bar, when you open any existing project.
-It allows multiple users to collaboratively work on the same project, or utilise a single workflow to generate multiple customised reports/dashboards for different purposes.
-They do not have to have Omniscope installed on their machine or mobile device.
-Their access is controlled by the permissioning system in the Admin section.
+A link to the .iox file directs another user to the project, granting them access to both the data workflow and the reports created within (indicated by the blue blocks).
+It is easy to generate this link by copying and pasting the URL from the browser's address bar while accessing any existing project.
+This enables multiple users to collaborate on the same project or use a single workflow to produce various customised reports or dashboards for different objectives.
+Omniscope installation is not required on their device.

 Report links